Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Minimal use of require statements, and lots of if checks to avoid blocking the bridge as it is also called by processXFerPayload \
-Users will always have some ALOT deposited to their gasTank if they start from the mainnet with any token Hence it is not possible to have a porfolioSub holding without gas in the GasTank In other words: if assets[_trader][_symbol].available > 0 then _trader.balance will be > 0 \
+Users will always have some ALOT deposited to their gasTank if they start from the mainnet with any token Hence it is not possible to have a portfolioSub holding without gas in the GasTank In other words: if assets[_trader][_symbol].available > 0 then _trader.balance will be > 0 \
 Same in the scenario when person A sends tokens to person B who has no gas in his gasTank using transferToken in the subnet because autoFillPrivate is also called